 “I am disappointed that this standoff has resulted in a prolonged partial government shutdown, which has hurt federal employees and their families throughout Alabama,” Shelby told APR.
 “I believe there is a way for us to work together to move toward serious negotiations involving the President and my colleagues on both sides of the aisle.
 It is critical that we find a solution that will fund the remaining 25 percent of the government for the good of the American people, and it is my hope that we can accomplish this as soon as possible.”

 But McConnell has said the Senate won’t vote until an agreement is reached with the president.

-“We just them to vote on something,” Windham said.
+“We just want them to vote on something,” Windham said.
 “Let the president sign or not sign.
 But to not do anything is not an option anymore.
-Because on Friday, if people don’t get their checks, they’re going to have to make some hard decisions”
+Because on Friday, if people don’t get their checks, they’re going to have to make some hard decisions.”